oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

    expose the network capabilities, together with other models which cover the inventory and service provisioning in a vendor-agnostic fashion.

-## Huawei Digital Map PoC Status
+## SIMAP Hackathon Status

-   As mentioned in {{?I-D.draft-havel-opsawg-digital-map}}, a Digital Map PoC with a real lab has been built, based on multi- vendor devices, with {{!RFC8345}} as the base YANG module for the topology building blocks.
-This PoC successfully modelled IS-IS routing (among other technologies and layers), but it needs to be further aligned with this latest developments in this draft.
+   SIMAP PoC with a real lab has been built, based on multi-vendor devices, with {{!RFC8345}} as the base YANG module for the topology building blocks.
+   This Hackathon successfully modelled IS-IS routing (among other technologies and layers), but it needs to be further aligned with the latest developments in this draft and in
+   {{?I-D.draft-havel-nmop-simap-yang}}.

 ## Implementation Status in E-lighthouse Network Solutions